theguega/smallgrad/report/report.typ

 The tensor class also defines two non-linear activation functions: ReLU and Sigmoid, and their derivatives.

-Here is a sample of the ReLU gradient calculation:
+Here is a sample of the ReLU gradient calculation used in its `_backward` function:

 ```python
 a_grad = c.gradient * (self.data > 0)  # compute derivative with respect to self (a)